Workplace diversity values people from various backgrounds.

 2. Complete the Culture Brief

-• Submit details about your organisations, including size, industry, and workplace programs.
+• Submit details about your organisation, including size, industry, and workplace programs.

 • This helps provide context for survey results and employer branding.